vinhub/azure-quickstart-templates/shibboleth-cluster-ubuntu/readme.md

 	- idp.consent.userStorageKey
 	- idp.consent.userStorageKeyAttribute

-## Restart the servlet container - service tomcat7 restart
+## Restart the servlet container
+    - service tomcat7 restart

+## Test your installation
-## Follow the steps on http://testshib.org to test the shibboleth installation as IDP
+    - Follow the steps on http://testshib.org to test the shibboleth installation as IDP

-## Log files for Shibboleth reside inside /opt/logs directory.
-The log files can be helpful to debug any issue that show up during login process.
+    - Log files for Shibboleth reside inside /opt/logs directory.
+The log files can be helpful for debugging any issues that show up during the login process.